 Jennifer Shike is responsible for facilitating the development of communications and marketing strategies, managing the college’s branding strategy, and serving as the primary communications resource for the Office of Advancement.
 She also serves as ACT advisor and organizes professional development opportunities for students through her involvement in the Livestock Publications Council and the American Agricultural Editors Association.
 In addition, she serves as the Communications Track Representative on the National Agricultural Alumni and Development Association’s Board of Directors.
 Shike is a graduate of Kansas State University where she majored in agricultural journalism and communications and animal sciences.

 Jean Drasgow assists undergraduate and graduate students in career exploration, internship and career placement, and coordinates the ACES and Sciences Career Fair.
 Previously she managed the University of Illinois Center for Human Resource Management (CHRM).
 Prior to this post, Jean worked for a regional outplacement firm as a human resources consultant, which involved a variety of career placement activities including coaching professionals in their search for appropriate employment.
 Jean has her MA in Human Resources, MS in Rehabilitation Administration, and a BS in Horticulture all from the University of Illinois.

-Christy Allen, an Ag Comm sophomore, is the Program’s intern and ambassador-at-large.
+Christy Allen, an Ag Comm junior, is the Program’s intern and ambassador-at-large.
 A consistent honors student, she is a recipient of the outstanding new member award in 2016 from the ACES Student Advancement Committee for which she is the ACES Council Representative.
 She recently bagged the Sophomore Activator Award from the Agricultural Communicators of Tomorrow, the flagship student organization of the Agricultural Communications Program.
 Christy hails from Arthur, IL.

 For advising, admissions, transferring, or arranging a campus visit, ACES Academic Programs and the Media Student Services can help you!